TechMaster/SampleSilentPrint/ReadMe.md

 # New silent print library
+# Introduction
+SilentPrint is wrapper library that uses Apple AirPrint SDK to print single file or multiple files.
+It allows user to choose either print interactively with pop up preview dialog or print silently.

+This library has only two files: SilentPrint.h and SilentPrint.m.
+It is a singleton class.
+It communicates error, printing progress to the app through SilentPrintDelegate.
+The sample app demonstrates all features of SilentPrint.
+Take time to play sample app and read sample code, you will understand.

+If you encounter bug, please report to cuong@techmaster.vn, I will fix and push back to Github.

 [Check this video](https://youtu.be/fm1cd00glt8)

 # Updates
 ## May 2nd 2017
 1. If user prints a batch, "Print is not Selected” is sent to user as error popup/notification.
 2. Print resumes when encountering bad URl file
 3. Add method to SilentPrintDelegate